BSidesSG/bsidessg-website/README.md

 # BSides Singapore Website

-built with Hugo using Nightfall theme
+Built with Hugo using Nightfall theme